 Keep feeding until they are well established and there’s a steady supply of food.
 You might want to feed even a bit longer, just in case.
 It’s good insurance to keep them healthy and happy.

 If it’s still winter where you are, and it is where I am, you have time to engage in some swarm prevention.
 As soon as it’s warm enough to safely expose bees and brood…over 60F for a couple of hours anyway…take a look inside.
-Note the population, how much open brood if any, how much sealed brood, if an and how much stored food.
+Note the population, how much open brood if any, how much sealed brood if any, and how much stored food.

 If there’s what appears to be a normal amount of all of these you are in time and can circumvent any swarm activity by making divides or other management techniques.
 If you find no open brood, and only a small amount of sealed brood, you’re late, and more drastic measures need to happen.
 Stay tuned for Swarm Management, the trickiest part of your Second Season.